jamaljalali68/Vuejs-Nuxt-Laravel-AuthTokenBase/README.md

-# Nuxt 3 Minimal Starter
+# Vuejs-Nuxt-Auth-TokenBase

+This is a Nuxt sample project that its Auth service is on the Base of Token .

+In this project we separated Backend and FrontEnd.

+Backend created with Laravel that its source code is here :
-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Back-End Source Code](https://github.com/jamaljalali68/laravelApiAuth-tokenBase-cookieBase) to learn more.

+FrontEnd part Developed by Vuejs (Nuxt) that i hope it be helpful for developers.

 ## Setup